coreui/coreui/docs/content/components/chip.md

 Use the Bootstrap Chip component when you need:

 - Multi-select filters in search or form interfaces
-- Dismissible tags for selected items or applied filters
+- Removable tags for selected items or applied filters
 - Keyboard-navigable selection groups
 - Compact status indicators with icon or avatar support